Duane Arnold Energy Center: Surrounding population

-The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.
+The Nuclear Regulatory Commission (NRC) defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

-The 2010 U.S. population within 10 mi of Duane Arnold was 107,880, an increase of 8.2 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
+The 2010 U.S. population within 10 mi of the Duane Arnold Energy Center was 107,880, an increase of 8.2 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 658,634, an increase of 7.1 percent since 2000.
 Cities within 50 miles include Cedar Rapids (10 miles to city center).